JNRowe/rdial/doc/alternatives.rst

 a couple of drawbacks for my use case.

 Firstly, it stores data in a ``git`` branch which means all projects need their own ``git`` repository.
-This works well surprisingly well for the most part, but makes fetching all the stored data across multiple projects quite cumbersome.
+This works surprisingly well for the most part, but makes fetching all the stored data across multiple projects quite cumbersome.